Optometrist and Ophthalmologist Near You

 Eye care professionals specialize in understanding how the human eye really works, as well as diseases and conditions that affect your vision—many of which do not always have obvious symptoms.
 Eye doctors know how age and risk factors affect vision over time for young and old, and they understand the benefits and features of corrective lenses, both as eyeglass lenses and contact lenses.

-Our optometrists and ophthalmologists in Fredericksburg and Llano take the time to explain the results of your eye exam, describes your options and listens to your eye care needs.
+Our optometrists and ophthalmologists in Fredericksburg take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

-Dr. Oosterbaan currently has offices in Fredericksburg and llano.
-He is a member of both the Fredericksburg and llano chambers of commerce.
-Dr. Oosterbaan is a twenty five year member of the American Optometric Association and the Texas Optometric Association.
+Dr. Oosterbaan is a member of the Fredericksburg chamber of commerce and a 30-year member of the American Optometric Association and the Texas Optometric Association.

 Dr. Harper was born in Nashville, Tennessee, and later attended St. Stephen’s Episcopal High School in Austin.
 After graduating with honors from Vanderbilt University with a degree in molecular biology, he earned his medical degree from the University of Oklahoma in 1988.
 Upon completing his residency at Charity Hospital, Louisiana State University in New Orleans, he held a two-year fellowship at the prestigious Casey Eye Institute, University of Oregon in Portland, where he received specialty training in medical and surgical retina, as well as retinopathy of prematurity.
 He joined Austin Retina Associates in 1995.

-With expertise that includes macular hole and retinal detachment surgery, retinopathy of prematurity and macular degeneration, Dr. Harper is a nationally recognized speaker on the management of retinopathy of prematurity and on the role of nutrition in macular degeneration.
+Dr. Harper is a nationally-recognized speaker on the management of retinopathy of prematurity and on the role of nutrition in macular degeneration.
 He is actively involved in research in both pharmacological and nutritional therapies for the treatment and prevention of macular degeneration.
 He has also served as an investigator for numerous clinical trials.

 Dr. Harper is a member of the American Academy of Ophthalmology, American Medical Association, Association of Research in Vision and Ophthalmology, Texas Medical Association and the Travis County Medical Society.
 He also served as Chief of Ophthalmology at Brackenridge Hospital from 2005-2008.
 Additionally, he is a regional consultant for Alcon and each year Texas Monthly magazine has included him in “Best Doctors in Texas”.
 Dr. Harper’s wife, Ruthie, is an internal medicine physician specializing in nutritional medicine and non-surgical aesthetics.
 They have two children, Holly and Beau.